 01:06:35 But it's a possibility.

 01:06:37 But the point being that you just it's this for me or something like it is how Django wants you to do pass partials with the Django template language.
-Obviously, with Ginger, there's an option as well with Django.
+Obviously, with Jinja, there's an option as well with Django.

 01:06:49 Useful outside of HTMX required for HTMX, basically, right?